 As years have passed, I have added different kinds of books, viz. travels, biographies, poetry -this in particular, thanks to Ambleside Online-, books about books, history, education, British literature, American, Russian, European, books about Asia, ancient cultures, modern conflicts, short stories, plays, some science, the classics, young adult, children books… the possibilities are countless.

 How do I get to read so many books at once?
-It is not that, as much as some searching I do before engaging fully in a book.
 Sometimes I have many titles around, then I focus into one, and finish it.
 Then I contemplate other titles, read the first pages, decide… It is a constant search because I have to listen to my inner needs and voice, and choose accordingly.
 Friends help lots.
 I love when my dear friends “pick for me”, lol.
 Poetry does not have to be read from beginning to end.
 At least, I don’t do so.
 I open my poetry books at random, and read for a while.
 Or if I read from a selection, the variety is already provided for me.

 I read out loud in the car to my family.
 Even my husband is enjoying A Book of Golden Deeds, by Charlotte Yonge, and sometimes Robinson Crusoe, or that which I choose for that time.
 I read a bit here and there while I clean, we listen to audios, we read at breakfast and lunch… what better company than books?
 If you read, you can discuss character and choices through the life of the characters in the books, so you will avoid gossip and senseless conversation.

 I like to add some poetry in Spanish for the girls, as well as those recently found Fábulas de Samaniego, which are rhymed, have such a delicious vocabulary, and they teach in such a fun and beautiful way.